Visual Planning: Let's Think Only with Images: Implementation details

 We next describe the dataset construction procedures corresponding to the training setups outlined in Section~\ref{sec:experimentresults}, with the number of samples per task summarized in Table~\ref{apptab:num-samples}.

-\begin{itemize}[leftmargin=*] \item \textbf{SFT in Text} (Baseline): For each environment, we sample an optimal trajectory consisting a sequence of visual states $(v_0, \ldots,v_n)$ as the ground truth.
-Each transition between states is determined by an action, enabling us to derive a corresponding verbalied action sequence $(a_0,\ldots, a_{n-1})$.
+\begin{itemize}[leftmargin=*] \item \textbf{SFT in Text} (Baseline): For each environment, we sample an optimal trajectory consisting of a sequence of visual states $(v_0, \ldots,v_n)$ as the ground truth.
+Each transition between states is determined by an action, enabling us to derive a corresponding verbalized action sequence $(a_0,\ldots, a_{n-1})$.
 The input to the model is formulated by concatenating a textual prompt with an image representation of the initial state $v_0$, while the target output is the verbalized action sequence representing the optimal trajectory.
-The detailed prompt is provided in Appendix~\ref{appsubsec:prompting}. \item \textbf{VPFT}: We utilize the same set of optimal trajectories as the language-based reasoning baseline described above.
+We further ablate different variants of the baseline with various representations and tuning methods (SFT and RL) in Appendix \ref{app:text-variants}.
+The detailed prompts for all variants are provided in Appendix~\ref{appsubsec:prompting}. \item \textbf{VPFT}: We utilize the same set of optimal trajectories as the language-based reasoning baseline described above.
 In the visual scenario, each trajectory generates multiple input-target pairs by pairing the state at timestep \( t \) as the input with the subsequent state at timestep \( t+1 \) as the target.

 \item \textbf{\ours}: \begin{itemize} \item Stage 1: This dataset serves solely for format control training of the visual backbone.
 For each environment, we enumerate all possible trajectories from the initial state as $v_0$ and generate corresponding input-target pairs.
 Duplicate pairs are filtered to maintain a balanced distribution. \item Stage 2: To ensure fairness and comparability, this dataset uses the same input states as VPFT. \end{itemize} \item \textbf{VPFT\textsuperscript{*}}: We conduct an ablation study (indicated with \textsuperscript{*}) where VPFT is also trained in two stages, mirroring the structure of VPRL.
 Stage~1 follows the same procedure as VPRL Stage~1, focusing on format supervision using enumerated visual inputs.
 Stage~2 reuses the original VPFT training pipeline, learning from optimal trajectories.
 Experimental results and analysis see Appendix~\ref{appsub:ablate}.